 Attendance and Participation: Class discussion, group activities, oral presentations, and peer-review sessions are central to your learning in this course, and yet cannot be made up should you miss them.
 That means that missing class will seriously compromise your ability to do well in this course.

-Participation is more than a matter of your being present and on time—though both of those apply.
+Participation is more than just being present and on time.
 Your participation score on each paper is also based on: 1) your demonstrated ability to discuss, comment, and ask questions in class; 2) your preparation for class, which includes your having done all of the assigned reading for class, and your bringing all required materials; and 3) your full and effective engagement in group work and peer workshops.
-It also includes your making at least one visit to the Writing Center, and writing a one-page reflection about your visit.

 What I want for Low Stakes Writing: Engaged Critical Intelligence (ECI) : My criterion for the daily exercise/response papers is “engaged critical intelligence,” or ECI.
 You don’t have to be “right,” and you don’t have to be polished.
 You don’t even have to solve entirely whatever problem I give you.
 But I do want to see real effort, even if it’s only to narrate for me the difficulties you are having as you try to come to grips with the assignment.